avisi-cloud/workshop-ame-gitops/README.md

 ![Avisi Cloud Logo](/img/avisi-cloud-logo-black.png)

 This repository contains instructions for the AME & GitOps workshop.
+In this workshop you will manage a cluster's lifecycle, deploy node pools, work with FluxCD & GitOps and more.

 ## Workshop